Understanding Aidge Intermediate Representation (IR)#

 print(f"After connecting nodes, graphview has {len(graph_view.get_nodes())} nodes.")

-If you want to add node_2 to the graph you need to call the add() method as follow:
+To add node_2 to the graph, you need to call the add() method as follows:

 graph_view.add(node_2)